 Anyway, the lesson is, you never know what is going to happen while driving in Costa Rica so having a good way of navigating the country is essential.

-Driving Directions in Costa Rica – Our Suggestions
+Our Suggestions for Directions in Costa Rica

 – Although directions can be a bit difficult, we still think that renting a car and driving is definitely the best way to get around in Costa Rica.
 By renting a car you have the flexibility to see what you want when you want.
 We are all about off the beaten path activities and these just aren’t possible when you are traveling by public bus, shuttle, or pre-arranged tours.